24bisquitz/dv8p3845/README.md

 Here You can find some workarounds and tweaks for different Linux OSs on the **Dell Venue 8 Pro (3845)** Tablet, to make them tablet friendly and usable on a low-end tablet like the DV8P.

-I have tried several OSs with the new Kernel (>5.0) and You can read about which one would suit your needs best.
+I have tried several OSs with the new Kernel (>5.0) and below You can read about which one would suit your needs best.
 All OS were 64-bit except for Manjaro Xfce.

 GNOME surely would be the best interface for touchscreen-devices, but it uses too much RAM, which this tablet doesn't have..
 Therefore I tried to stay away from GNOME.